K. Lakshmana: Encounter of Arikkad Varghese

+In 1970's Naxalite–Maoist insurgency was intense in Wayanad district of Kerala, then part of Kannur district.
+There were Bolivian Revolutionary style executions conducted by Naxals.
+Varghese was leader of naxals who executed a landlord named Vasudeva Adiga in Wayanad.
+Kerala Police and Central Reserve Police Force were combinedly trying to nab Varghese and he gets killed in this in February 1970.

+There were lot of controversies surrounding death of Varghese among Naxals and Communist Party of India (Marxist) followers.
+In November 1998, there was a revelation by CRPF Constable Ramachandran Nair before media that he had shot Varghese following orders from then DySP Lakshmana and DIG Vijayan.

+Following this revelation, the latter's brothers and former Naxal colleagues like Ayinoor Vasu approached the Kerala High Court for a CBI probe.
+The court in 1999 had asked the CBI to investigate Varghese's death.
+The CBI had filed charge sheets against Nair, Vijayan and Lakshmana before CJM in March 1999.

-The court examined 31 witnesses when the trial began in April this year.
+In the ensuing trial, the court examined 31 witnesses in the trial.

 Arikkad Varghese's two brothers and neighbour Prabhakaran, saw a handcuffed Arikkad Varghese being taken by the police, and they testified this in the court.
 Thomas, one of the brothers had told the court that on the day of the incident, some policemen came to his house and informed the family that Arikkad Varghese had died in an encounter.
 He had identified the body, which was buried at the compound of their house after the Church refused a resting place.

-The encounter case of Arikkad Varghese received wide media attention in Kerala after Ramachandran Nair confessed in 1998 that he had shot Varghese at the behest of his superior officers Vijayan and Lakshamana.

-Following the revelation of Ramachandran Nair that he had shot Vargehse, the latter's brothers and former Naxal colleagues approached the Kerala High Court for a CBI probe.
-The court in 1999 had asked the CBI to investigate Varghese's death.
-The CBI had filed charge sheets against Nair, Vijayan and Lakshmana.